 - The terms on what you can do to the space are normally more limited than leases which means you can't make drastic changes to the space for branding or refurbishments.

 - Licence agreements do not provide the same security of tenure as lease agreements.
-Whilst this rarely causes issues, it is worth being aware that were the licensor to dispose of their interest in the property, your right of occupancy would immediately cease.
+Whilst this rarely causes issues, it's worth being aware that were the licensor to dispose of their interest in the property, your right of occupancy would immediately cease.

-- Licences are individual and linked to one company - they cannot be transferred.
+- Licences are individual and linked to one company - they can't be transferred.

 What is an office lease?